 Find out about how Edinburgh Medical School is structured.

 Formally established in 1726, Edinburgh Medical School is one of two schools at the College of Medicine and Veterinary Medicine , the other being the Royal (Dick) School of Veterinary Studies.

-Edinburgh Medical School is a large medical school by UK standards, and is spread across several campuses at Little France, Western General Hospital, the University Central Area and Royal Edinburgh Hospital.
+Edinburgh Medical School is a large medical school by UK standards, spread across several campuses at the BioQuarter, Western General Hospital, the University central area and Royal Edinburgh Hospital.
 We deliver a first-class education in first-class facilities by dedicated people who are at the cutting edge.

 We offer an excellent experience in an environment where research is cherished and prosecuted.
 We believe research is an important component of the life of every student, equipping them to effect real change in the world in whatever context they end up working.